JJSlabbert/iTilt-digital-hydrometer/README.md

   On Saturday 5 March 2022 I managed to get the first iTilt hardware to work properly.
 It used an ESP32-E Firebeetle and Firmware 1.06.

   v1.07
   New Function calcRoll.
-Display the roll in Sensor Readings Page
+Display the roll in Sensor Readings Page.
+  Longer delay (based on wifi signal strength) to make sure data is publish to cayenne.

 # BOARDS.